pgfjr/docpdflib/README.md

 Currently, only Type 1 fonts are supported.
 The included fonts are from URW.
 Only the 14 base fonts are included in this repository.
 For the complete sent of fonts, please check this link: https://github.com/ArtifexSoftware/urw-base35-fonts/tree/master/fonts.
 These fonts must be stored in a folder named 'fonts', which must be located where your executable is.

-Dependencies: URW fonts, GDI+, and Zlib.
+Dependencies: URW fonts, GDI+, and Zlib (64-bit DLL included).
 This library also uses some source codes from AGG (Antigrain Geometry).

 Usage: Simply include the header "docpdflib.hpp" in your application and the two .cpp files from AGG (agg_bezier_arc.cpp and agg_trans_affine.cpp).